Justus Doolittle

-Justus Doolittle (盧公明 (卢公明); Pinyin: Lú Gōngmíng; Foochow Romanized: Lù Gŭng-mìng; June 23, 1824, Rutland, New York - June 15, 1880, Clinton, New York) was an American Board missionary to China.
+Justus Doolittle (盧公明 (卢公明); Pinyin: Lú Gōngmíng; Foochow Romanized: Lù Gŭng-mìng; June 23, 1824, Rutland, New York – June 15, 1880, Clinton, New York) was an American Board missionary to China.

 Life

 Justus Doolittle was born in Rutland, New York on June 23, 1824.
 In 1846 he graduated from Hamilton College, and in 1849 from Auburn Theological Seminary.
-Having deliberately chosen China as his field of labor, he sailed for Fuzhou with his wife soon after graduation, and arrived there on May 31.
+Having deliberately chosen China as his field of labor, he sailed for Fuzhou with his soon after graduation, and arrived there in 1850.
 In February, 1864, he left China for a visit to the United States on account of his health.
 In 1872 he entered the service of the Presbyterian Board at Shanghai, but was soon compelled to return home disabled.
 On June 15, 1880, he died in Clinton, New York.
-He is buried in Sunset Hill Cemetery, Clinton, NY.

-Doolittle was most famous for his Social Life of the Chinese (Volume 1 and 2), a thorough and valuable work on the details of Chinese life.
+Doolittle was most famous for his Social Life of the Chinese, a thorough and valuable work on the details of Chinese life.
 He also had a significant collection of Chinese coins, which was sold in June 1881.

 In 1870-71 he accompanied the photographer John Thomson.
 Thomson's photographs of this journey were published as Foochow and the River Min (1873), a total of 46 copies.

 Doolittle kept a journal, "Diary; covering his life as a foreign missionary in Foochow, China, until the year 1873", now in the Hamilton College Archives and available in Hamilton College's Digital Collections.